-- (a) Must be in a range of salary such that the employee will not experience any reduction in his annual net salary. - (b) Must be adjusted to include any merit increase that the employee would have been eligible to receive within the 1-year period after his acceptance of an offer pursuant to subsection 2 if the employee had remained employed by the division of child and family services of the department of human resources.
+(a) Must be in a range of salary such that the employee will not experience any reduction in his annual net salary.

+- (b) Must be adjusted to include any merit increase that the employee would have been eligible to receive within the 1-year period after his acceptance of an offer pursuant to subsection 2 if the employee had remained employed by the division of child and family services of the department of human resources.
 Such an increase must not commence until the date on which the employee would have received the merit increase if the employee had remained employed by the division of child and family services. - (c) Must include any increases that had been provided to the employee pursuant to NRS 284.177 before the abolishment of his position.
 After acceptance of an offer of employment made pursuant to subsection 2 with the county agency, any increase in the employee's salary based on longevity must be based only on the employee's years of service with the county agency. - (d) Must be increased by 5 percent more than the base salary of the corresponding position that he occupied at the division which was abolished if the employee is fluent in a language spoken by 10 percent or more of the clients of the agency. - 8.
-Notwithstanding any provision of the law, county ordinance or collective bargaining agreement entered into pursuant to chapter 288 of NRS to the contrary, an agency which provides child welfare services in a county whose population is 100,000 or more shall pay to the public employees' benefits program the premiums or contributions for each employee of the division of child and family services of the department of human resources who: - (a) Accepts an offer of employment made pursuant to subsection 2 by the agency; and - (b) Participated in the public employees' benefits program, from the date on which the position of the employee was abolished until the employee is eligible for coverage for health benefits by the county agency.
-The coverage of the employee under the public employees' benefits program must be continuous until his coverage for health benefits commences with the county agency. - 9.
-An agency which provides child welfare services in a county whose population is 100,000 or more shall recognize the results of any background investigation or drug screening performed regarding an employee of the division of child and family services of the department of human resources who accepts an offer of employment made pursuant to subsection 2 with that agency. - 10.
-Notwithstanding any provision of the law, county ordinance or collective bargaining agreement entered into pursuant to chapter 288 of NRS to the contrary, an employee of the division of child and family services of the department of human resources who accepts an offer of employment made pursuant to subsection 2 is entitled to the same rights as a county employee in the case of a layoff at the county agency.
-For the purposes of a layoff at the county agency, the number of years of state service of such an employee of the division of child and family services must be considered in addition to his years of service with the county agency.
+Notwithstanding any provision of the law, county ordinance or collective bargaining agreement entered into pursuant to chapter 288 of NRS to the contrary, an agency which provides child welfare services in a county whose population is 100,000 or more shall pay to the public employees' benefits program the premiums or contributions for each employee of the division of child and family services of the department of human resources who: - (a) Accepts an offer of employment made pursuant to subsection 2 by 46 47 the agency; and 48 - (b) Participated in the public employees' benefits program, from the date on which the position of the employee was abolished until the employee is eligible for coverage for health benefits by the county agency.
+The coverage of the employee under the public employees' benefits program must be continuous until his coverage for health benefits commences with the county agency.

+9. An agency which provides child welfare services in a county whose population is 100,000 or more shall recognize the results of any background investigation or drug screening performed regarding an employee of the division of child and family services of the department of human resources who accepts an offer of employment made pursuant to subsection 2 with that agency.

+10. Notwithstanding any provision of the law, county ordinance or collective bargaining agreement entered into pursuant to chapter 288 of NRS to the contrary, an employee of the division of child and family services of the department of human resources who accepts an offer of employment made pursuant to subsection 2 is entitled to the same rights as a county employee in the case of a layoff at the county agency.
+For the purposes of a layoff at the county agency, the number of years of state service of such an employee of the division of child and family services must be considered in addition to his years of service with the county agency within the classification and unit in which the employee is employed if the employee has maintained the same classification that the employee had before accepting employment with the county agency pursuant to subsection 2.